Electric Cars: The Basics

 Volkswagen AG, the Germany automotive group is one of the leading automotive companies in the global electric vehicle (EV) industry.
 Volkswagen has committed to an investment up to Euro 30 billion by 2023.
 It aims to sell 3 million electric vehicles by 2025 and launch up to 70 new EV models over the next 10 years.
 The portfolio of VW EVs include:

-- The all-electric ID.3
+- All-electric VW ID.3

-- The all-electric ID.4
+- All-electric VW ID.4

-- The all-electric ID.4 GTX
+- All-electric VW ID.4 GTX

-- The all-electric e-up!
+- All-electric VW e-up!

-- Passat GTE Plug-In Hybrid Saloon
+- VW Passat GTE Plug-In Hybrid Saloon

-- Passat GTE Plug-In Hybrid Estate
+- VW Passat GTE Plug-In Hybrid Estate

-- Touareg R Plug-In Hybrid
+- VW Touareg R Plug-In Hybrid

-- Golf Plug-In Hybrid
+- VW Golf Plug-In Hybrid

 The launch of the Volkswagen ID.3 five-door family hatchback is part of the company’s broader strategy, to offer affordable EVs to the mass-market via the VW ID. family range of battery-electric vehicles (BEVs).
 The 2020 ID.3 was first shown as the concept ID prototype electric car at the Paris Motor Show in 2016.

-The all-new ID.3 five-door hatchback launch model ‘ID.3 1st Edition’ was revealed at the Frankfurt Motor Show.
+The ID.3 five-door hatchback launch model ‘ID.3 1st Edition’ was revealed at the Frankfurt Motor Show.
 The EV model has been positioned as an affordable electric car for ‘everyone’.
 The battery-electric vehicle (BEV) ID.3 model is marked as ‘3’, as this will be the third most important chapter for the German automotive company, after the Beetle and Golf models.

 The plug-in electric car uses the MEB bespoke electric platform.
 Manufacturing commenced in November 2019.
 As another first for Volkswagen, the ID.3 is carbon neutral upon delivery to its customers.
-The pure electric ID.3 has received positive reviews from Auto Car, Auto Express and What Car?.
-According to What Car “There are few electric cars that ride any better, unless you spend an awful lot more dosh.”

 PROS | CONS |